ubernostrum/django-contact-form/docs/forms.rst

     The base contact form class from which all contact form classes should inherit.

-    If you don't need any customization, you can simply use this form to provide basic contact functionality; it will collect name, email address and message.
+    If you don't need any customization, you can use this form to provide basic contact functionality; it will collect name, email address and message.

     The :class:`~contact_form.views.ContactFormView` included in this
     application knows how to work with this form and can handle many